The Complexity of Probabilistic Lobbying: Classical Complexity Results

-We construct an instance of $\plp{VB}{SM}$ consisting of the given matrix $P = E$ (a ``degenerate'' probability matrix with only the probabilities $0$ and~$1$), a corresponding cost matrix~$C_P$, a target vector $\vec{Z} = 1^{n}$, and a budget~$B$. $C_P$ has two columns (i.e., we have $k=0$, since the problem instance is deterministic, see Section~\ref{sec:initialmodel}), one column for probability $0$ and one for probability~$1$.
-All entries of $C_P$ are set to unit cost.
+We now prove that $\plp{VB}{SM}$ is $\np$-hard by reducing $\ol$ to $\plp{VB}{SM}$.
+We are given an instance $(E,b)$ of $\ol$, where $E$ is a $m {\times} n$ $0/1$ matrix and $b$ is the number of votes to be edited.
+Recall that The Lobby's target vector is~$1^n$.
+We construct an instance of $\plp{VB}{SM}$ consisting of the given matrix $P = E$ (a ``degenerate'' probability matrix with only the probabilities $0$ and~$1$), a corresponding cost matrix~$C_P$, and a budget~$B$. $C_P$ has two columns (we have $k=0$, since the problem instance is deterministic, see Section~\ref{sec:initialmodel}), one column for probability $0$ and one for probability~$1$.
+All entries of $C_P$ corresponding to $p_{i,j}\neq 1$ are set to unit cost: $c_{i,j}[1]=1$ if $p_{i,j}\neq 1$.
+Set the threshold $t$ to~$\nicefrac{1}{2}$.

 The cost of increasing any value in $P$ is $n$, since donations are distributed evenly across issues for a given voter.
 We want to know whether there is a set of bribes of cost at most $b\cdot n=B$ such that The Lobby's agenda passes.
 This holds if and only if there are $b$ voters that can be bribed so that they vote uniformly according to The Lobby's agenda and that is sufficient to pass all the issues.
-Thus, the given instance $(E,\vec{Z},b)$ is in $\ol$ if and only if the constructed instance $(P, C_P, \vec{Z}, B)$ is in $\plp{VB}{SM}$, which shows that $\ol$ is a polynomial-time recognizable special case of $\plp{VB}{SM}$, and thus $\plp{VB}{SM}$ is $\np$-hard.
+Thus, the given instance $(E,b)$ is in $\ol$ if and only if the constructed instance $(P, C_P, B,t)$ is in $\plp{VB}{SM}$, which shows that $\ol$ is a polynomial-time recognizable special case of $\plp{VB}{SM}$, and thus $\plp{VB}{SM}$ is $\np$-hard.

 Note that for the construction above it does not matter whether we use the strict-majority criterion (\textsc{SM}) or the average-majority criterion (\textsc{AM}).
 Since the entries of $P$ are $0$ or~$1$, we have $\overline{p_{j}} > 0.5$ if and only if we have a strict majority of ones in the $j$th column.
-Thus, $\plp{VB}{AM}$ is $\np$-hard too.~\end{proofs}
+Thus, $\plp{VB}{AM}$ is $\np$-hard, too.~\end{proofs}